klee166/crypto_comp_project/README.md

 $ python -mpip install -U matplotlib

+The twython library should be installed as well

 Please download nltk packages as you can get messages when running the code

 # Tools